We can help you learn the beautiful techniques of kiln-fired stained glass painting:

 We just want to do what’s right:

-- So to get a feel for how we teach and our commitment to you, see the video blog.
+- So to get a feel for how we teach, see the video blog.

 - And when you want training, take an online course.